fwkrumm/shmlock/README.md

         # sadness i.e. lock could not be acquired after specified timeout
         pass

-#
-# if you want a timeout and the world to know about the failed acquirement:
-#
-with lock(timeout=1, throw=True):
-    # your code here; if acquirement fails, TimeoutError is raised
-    pass

 # add description for debug purposes
 lock.description = "main process lock"